Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

 \end{definition}

 \begin{example} Let $m=n$, $\mu=(n)$ and $\lambda=(1^n)$.
 Then

 \end{example} \begin{proposition} The subset $D_{d,n}\subseteq \Upsilon^{(n)}_{(1^n)}$ given by $\vec{d}$ with $\sum_i d_i=d$ is in bijection with the slope $d/n$ rational Dyck paths $\Dyck_{d,n}^<$ {\em strictly under the diagonal}. \end{proposition} \begin{proof} Giving a Dyck path is the same as giving the sequence of its horizontal steps.
 If we are looking at $d/n$-Dyck paths, these steps have to sum to $d$ and there are at most $n$ steps, which gives us a sequence $(d_1,\ldots, d_n)$.
 Since such a Dyck path lies above the line with slope $d/n$, we must have for all $k$ (if we allowed all Dyck paths, for noncoprime $d,n$ equality could also hold).
-The converse is clear.
+The converse is clear. \end{proof} \begin{example} Let $n=4$, $d=3$.
+The allowed sequences are